Follicular Unit Excision (FUE) Conveniently located to serve La Jolla and San Diego

 Follicular Unit Excision (FUE) is a hair-transplant surgical technique that was developed as an alternative to the traditional FUT, or strip, surgery.
-Like any surgical procedure, there is not one solution for all patients, and during your consultation, Dr. Carman will review your options and suggest the best surgical path to achieving your hair-restoration goals.
+Follicular Unit Excision in San Diego may be an excellent option for you.
+Like any surgical procedure, there is no one solution for all patients, and during your consultation in our San Diego, CA, office, Dr. Carman will review your options and suggest the best surgical path to achieving your hair-restoration goals.

-FUE can be described as excising individual follicular units one at a time.
-In a traditional hair-transplant surgery utilizing FUT donor harvest, an incision is made to remove a linear strip of tissue from the scalp.
+FUE can be described as exciting individual follicular units one at a time.
+In a traditional hair transplant surgery utilizing FUT donor harvest, an incision is made to remove a linear strip of tissue from the scalp.
 The harvested tissue is then dissected under a microscope to create the individual follicular units.

-The differences between the two procedures related to the donor area is the manner in which they potentially scar.
-In a tradition strip procedure, a person will have a linear scar line across the donor area.
+The difference between the two procedures related to the donor area is how they potentially scar.
+In a traditional strip procedure, a person will have a linear scar line across the donor area.
 In an FUE procedure, there will be small circular dotting from the excision sites, which may or may not be apparent, as this varies from patient to patient.

 Both of these procedures have been proven effective to treat hair loss when used in the appropriate clinical setting.